use-ink/ink/examples/upgradeable-contracts/README.md

   This effectively replaces the code which is executed for the contract address.
 * The other contract (`updated-incrementer`) needs to be deployed on-chain.
 * State is stored in the storage of the originally instantiated contract (`incrementer`).

+## Storage Compatibility

+When working on the contract upgradeability, it is important to observe additional rules that are imposed on the modifications of storage:

+Please refer to the section of [Storage Compatibility](https://paritytech.github.io/ink/ink_env/fn.set_code_hash.html) in the ink! documentation.